 540. Removal Requirements.

-All brucellosis test eligible cattle that are removed from an approved livestock trader lot shall be accompanied by a certificate of veterinary inspection issued by an accredited veterinarian prior to removal, except: (3-15-22)
+All brucellosis test eligible cattle removed from an approved livestock trader lot shall be accompanied by a certificate of veterinary inspection issued by an accredited veterinarian prior to removal, except: (3-15-22)

 01. Livestock Markets.
-Cattle shipped directly to a specifically approved livestock market.
+Cattle shipped directly to an approved livestock market.
 (3-15-22)

 02. Slaughter.
-Cattle shipped directly to an approved slaughter establishment must be individually identified with an approved USDA Backtag.
+Cattle shipped directly to an approved slaughter establishment.
+All cattle destined for slaughter must be individually identified with an approved USDA Backtag.
 (3-15-22)

 03. Approved Feedlots.
 Cattle shipped directly to an Idaho approved feedlot.
 (3-15-22)